SLPVH/slp-rewards/README.md

 Then "npm start" should build and run the server
 Use "npm run startdev" to rebuild and run server everytime there is a file change (*.ts files only)

+If the server is running, access the demo at "http://localhost:3000/shopping.html"

 ## Configuration

 You can configure the e-commerce website demo to use any SLP token!
 You will have to provide a Token ID, funding address, and a funding wif.